Mansion House tube station: History

-From 1 March 1883, the District operated a service between Mansion House and Windsor, using Great Western Railway tracks from a junction installed just east of Ealing Broadway station, but it was unremunerative and ceased on 30 September 1885.

-On 10 October 1884, the MDR and the MR jointly opened the line eastwards to Mark Lane station (closed 1967), thereby completing the "Inner Circle".
+From 1 March 1883, the District operated a service between Mansion House and Windsor, using Great Western Railway tracks from a junction installed just east of station, but it was unremunerative and ceased on 30 September 1885.
+On 10 October 1884, the MDR and the MR jointly opened the line eastwards to (closed 1967), thereby completing the "Inner Circle".
 The first penny chocolate vending machine in the country was installed in the station in July 1886.

-In 1897 the MDR obtained parliamentary permission to construct a deep-level railway running between Gloucester Road and Mansion House, beneath the existing sub-surface line.
+In 1897 the MDR obtained parliamentary permission to construct a deep-level railway running between and Mansion House, beneath the existing sub-surface line.
 This new line was to be an express route using electric trains to relieve congestion on the sub-surface tracks.
 Mansion House was to be the terminus of the express route, with platforms 71 ft below the sub-surface ones.
 No immediate work was carried out on the deep-level line, and the subsequent take over of the MDR by the Underground Electric Railways Company of London (UERL) and the resignalling and electrification of the MDR's routes between 1903 and 1905 meant that congestion was relieved without needing to construct the deep-level line.
 The plan was dropped in 1908.